Hyborian Age: Hyborian ancestors

-One thousand five hundred years later, the descendants of this initial group were called "Hyborians".
-They were named after their highest ranking god deity, Bori.
+1500 years later, the descendants of this initial group were called "Hyborians", named for their highest ranking deity, Bori.
 The essay mentions that Bori had actually been a great tribal chief of their past who had undergone deification.
 Their oral tradition remembered him as their leader during their initial migration to the north, though the antiquity of this man had been exaggerated.

 By this point, the various related but independent Hyborian tribes had spread throughout the northern regions of their area of the world.
 Some of them were already migrating south at a "leisurely" pace in search of new areas in which to settle.
 The Hyborians had yet to encounter other cultural groups, but engaged in wars against each other.
 Howard describes them as a powerful and warlike race with the average individual being tall, tawny-haired, and gray-eyed.
 Culturally, they were accomplished artists and poets.
 Most of the tribes still relied on hunting for their nourishment.
-Their southern offshoots, however, had been practicing animal husbandry on cattle for centuries.
+Their southern offshoots, however, had been practicing animal husbandry of cattle for centuries.

 The only exception to their long isolation from other cultural groups came due to the actions of a lone adventurer, unnamed in the essay.
 He had traveled past the Arctic Circle and returned with news that their old adversaries, the apes, were never annihilated.
 They had instead evolved into apemen and, according to his description, were by then numerous.
 He believed they were quickly evolving to human status and would pose a threat to the Hyborians in the future.
 He attempted to recruit a significant military force to campaign against them, but most Hyborians were not convinced by his tales; only a small group of foolhardy youths followed his campaign.
 None of them returned.